Josh MacAlister: Independent Review of Children's Social Care

 In January 2021 MacAlister stepped down from his role at Frontline in order to chair an independent review of children's social care.
 MacAlister's appointment was criticized by some social work academics who questioned whether he could be impartial given that Frontline had received central government funding.

 In June 2021, the review published its interim findings.
 In October 2021 the review published a second report in response to the feedback received on the interim report.
 The final report of the review was published in May 2022.

-Awards

-MacAlister was made an Officer of the Order of the British Empire in the King's 2023 New Year's Honours for services to vulnerable children.

 Member of Parliament

 In June 2023, MacAlister was selected as the Labour Party's candidate for the newly created constituency of Whitehaven and Workington.

-At the 2024 general election, MacAlister was elected as the Member of Parliament for Whitehaven and Workington.
-MacAlister was elected with 53% of the vote and a majority of over 13,000 votes.
+At the 2024 general election, MacAlister was elected as the constituency's MP with 53% of the vote and a majority of over 13,000 votes.
+He was appointed as Parliamentary Under-Secretary of State (Minister for Children and Families) on 7 September 2025 and reappointed on 22 July 2026.

 Personal life

 In 2023 MacAlister joined his local mountain rescue team.
 In July 2024, shortly after being elected as an MP, MacAlister was called out to a mountain rescue.

+MacAlister was appointed an Officer of the Order of the British Empire (OBE) in the 2024 New Year Honours for services to vulnerable children.

 In 2024, PinkNews listed him as an out LGBTQ+ parliamentarian.
 He is married to educationalist Matthew Hood.